 Nobody wants to have to borrow money just to get by, but reverse mortgages do serve an important purpose.
-For the most part, they are intended to help consumers cover living expenses without having to move in old age.
+For the most part, they are intended to generate income to help consumers cover living expenses without having to move in old age.
 For those struggling to pay for healthcare, food or experiences as they enjoy their golden years, a reverse mortgage can be a game-changer.

 Then again, they’re not for everyone.
 A reverse mortgage isn’t a good option if you can’t keep up with the costs associated with the home, even without a monthly mortgage payment.

 If you die or the home is no longer the primary residence for more than 12 months, the loan comes due, which means either you or your estate has to repay the loan or put the home up for sale to settle it.

 Another potential drawback: if the loan balance exceeds the home’s value, you or your heirs may need to sign a deed-in-lieu of foreclosure and give the house to the lender.

 Homeowners interested in taking out a HECM-type reverse mortgage must also receive mandatory counseling with an independent agency approved by the U.S. Department of Housing and Urban Development (HUD).
 Typically, counseling is free or available at a reduced cost.

 To locate a FHA-approved lender or HUD-approved counseling agency, you can visit HUD’s online locator or call the department’s Housing Counseling Line at (800) 569-4287.

 - Homeownership stalls as nation adds more renters, Census Bureau reports